Virginia Child Support Calculator:

 Parenting Time Adjustment

 The amount of parenting time each parent exercises directly affects the child support calculation in Virginia.
-When the non-custodial parent has the child for a significant number of overnights — typically 25% or more of the year (approximately 92 overnights in many jurisdictions) — Virginia's guidelines under Income Shares model using both parents' combined gross income with the Virginia Schedule of Monthly Basic Child Support Obligations apply a shared-custody or parenting-time adjustment that reduces the non-custodial parent's obligation.
+When the non-custodial parent has the child for a significant number of overnights — typically 25% or more of the year (approximately 92 overnights in many jurisdictions) — Virginia's guidelines under Income Shares model under Va.

+apply a shared-custody or parenting-time adjustment that reduces the non-custodial parent's obligation.
 A parent who has the child more often incurs more direct expenses for housing, food, and daily needs, so the transfer payment to the other parent reflects that shared financial responsibility.

 In cases where parents share custody equally (50/50), Virginia courts typically still calculate support based on the income differential between the parents.
 The higher-earning parent generally pays support to the lower-earning parent, even in a true 50/50 arrangement, because the child's standard of living should be roughly comparable in both households.

-The amount is usually significantly lower than in a traditional custody arrangement as calculated under Income Shares model using both parents' combined gross income with the Virginia Schedule of Monthly Basic Child Support Obligations.
-Even small changes in the overnight count — such as moving from 120 to 128 overnights — can cross a threshold that triggers a meaningful change in the support calculation.
+The amount is usually significantly lower than in a traditional custody arrangement as calculated under Income Shares model under Va.
+Code § 20-108.2 using both parents' combined monthly gross income and the Virginia Schedule of Monthly Basic Child Support Obligations.

 Use the Virginia Custody Time Calculator to track overnights precisely and determine which parenting time threshold applies to your schedule.